linux4sam/libplanes/README.md

   - High End Overlay (HEO)

+## Dependencies

+- libdrm >= 2.4.0
+- cJSON >= 1.6.0
+- lua >= 5.3.1
+- cairo >= 1.14.6
+- Python >= 2.7
+- swig
+- directfb >= 1.7.0 (optional)

 ## Building

-libdrm and cairo are required dependencies.
+Make sure you have the required dependencis listed above.
 To cross compile, put the cross gcc path in your environment PATH variable and use the appropriate prefix for --host on the configure line.
+For example:

     ./autogen.sh
     ./configure --host=arm-buildroot-linux-gnueabihf
     make

-If you wish to statically link the applications, add ``--enable-static --disable-shared`` to your configure line.
+If you wish to statically link the applications, add the following to your configure line:

+    ./configure --enable-static --disable-shared LDFLAGS="-static"

-## API Dpocumentation
+## API Documentation

 If you have doxygen installed, you can generate the API documentation by running: